kagiko/vaultwarden-wiki/Fail2Ban-Setup.md

 `sudo systemctl reload fail2ban`

 ## Testing Fail2Ban

-Now just try to login to bitwarden using any email (it doesn't have to be a valid email, just an email format) If it works correctly and your IP is banned, you can unban the ip by running:
+Now just try to login to bitwarden using any email (it doesn't have to be a valid email, just an email format) If it works correctly and your IP is banned, you can unban the IP by running:

-Without docker:
+Without Docker:
 `sudo fail2ban-client set bitwarden_rs unbanip XX.XX.XX.XX`

-With docker :
+With Docker:
 `sudo docker exec -t fail2ban fail2ban-client set bitwarden_rs unbanip XX.XX.XX.XX`

 If Fail2Ban does not appear to be functioning, verify that the path to the Bitwarden log file is correct.
-For Docker: If the specified log file is not being generated and/or updated, make sure the `EXTENDED_LOGGING` env variable is set to true (which is default) and that the path to the log file is the path inside the docker (when you use /bw-data/:/data/ the log file should be in /data/... to be outside the container).
+For Docker: If the specified log file is not being generated and/or updated, make sure the `EXTENDED_LOGGING` env variable is set to true (which is default) and that the path to the log file is the path inside the Docker (when you use /bw-data/:/data/ the log file should be in /data/... to be outside the container).

-Also verify that the timezone of the docker container matches the timezone of the host.
+Also verify that the timezone of the Docker container matches the timezone of the host.
 Check this by comparing the time shown in the logfile with the host OS time.
 If they differ, there are various ways to fix this.
-One option is to start docker with the option ```-e "TZ=<timezone>"```.
-A list of valid timezones is here under the column heading'timezone database name': [https://en.wikipedia.org/wiki/List_of_tz_database_time_zones](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) (ie -e "TZ=Australia/Melbourne")
+One option is to start Docker with the option `-e "TZ=<timezone>"`.
+A list of valid timezones is [here](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones) (eg. `-e "TZ=Australia/Melbourne"`)

-If you are using podman instead of docker it seems that setting the timezone via ```-e "TZ=<timezone>"``` does not work.
+If you are using podman instead of Docker it seems that setting the timezone via `-e "TZ=<timezone>"` does not work.
 This can be solved (when using the alpine image) by following this guide: [https://wiki.alpinelinux.org/wiki/Setting_the_timezone](https://wiki.alpinelinux.org/wiki/Setting_the_timezone).

 ## SELinux Problems
 When you are using SELinux it is possible that SELinux hinders fail2ban to read the logs.
 If so, follow these steps: